Home » World in October » Greece in October 2025: Weather Guide, Festivals and Travel Insights

 • Weather can vary in October, so do check the forecast daily.

-• Though Greece boasts a sunny climate all year round, it’s best to keep rain gear in hand to tackle any unexpected rain showers.
+• Though Greece boasts a sunny climate all year round, it’s best to keep rain gear handy to tackle any unexpected rain showers.

-• Even though major islands and Athens are scarcely crowded with tourists, venture out to off-beat destinations such as Milos, Tinos, and the Peloponnese region, which are hidden gems of Greece and worth the visit.
+• Even though major islands and Athens are scarcely crowded with tourists, venture out to off-beat destinations such as Milos, Tinos, and the Peloponnese region, which are hidden gems of Greece and are worth a visit.

 Things to Know Before Visit Greece in October